 Our K-6 teachers offer a variety of extra-curricular programs which run Monday through Thursday.
 This year we will have two sessions.
 Session one will take place September 24, 2018 until November 30, 2018 and session two will take place January 21, 2019 until April 5, 2019.

 We have attempted to offer programming which encompasses all grades for each term.
 The following programs will be offered this year:

-- STEAM (K/1) – Students imagine and create through play, ingenuity and innovation using science, technology, engineering, art, and math.
+- STEAM (1) – Students imagine and create through play, ingenuity and innovation using science, technology, engineering, art, and math.

-- Active: Tennis Club (K-6) – This year Greenbelt Tennis will come to our campus and offer eight 1 hour tennis lessons for our students.
+- Active: Tennis Club (K-2) – This year Greenbelt Tennis will come to our campus and offer eight 1 hour tennis lessons for our students.
 There is limited space for this activity.

 - Homework Haven (Grades 4-6) – Under teacher supervision, Junior and Senior high students help elementary students with their daily homework and studies.

-Please click here for the September to November schedule
+Please click here for the updated February to April schedule (please note the date changes for Art Club)

 Junior and Senior High students can avail of programs such as:

 - Social Justice Committee – Students engage in charitable works and strive to create awareness of global injustices.